 If you can’t pay your day pass entry fee on the Park’nPay app, you must pay the fee at a park entry station, pay machine or participating Visitor Centre.
 If you don’t pay your entry fee, you must not enter the relevant fee-collecting NSW national park.

 If you're a regular national parks visitor you can buy an annual pass online.

 What happens to my personal information?

-The NSW National Parks and Wildlife Service (NPWS) is part of the Department of Planning, Industry and Environment.
-NPWS follows the Department’s privacy policies and Privacy Management Plan, which can be found on the Department's website.
+The NSW National Parks and Wildlife Service (NPWS) is part of the Department of Planning and Environment.
+NPWS follows the department’s privacy policies and Privacy Management Plan, which can be found on the department's website.

 When you request a parks pass NPWS may collect your car registration, personal contact, and any concession entitlement details, for the purpose of fee collection and management of vehicle entry fees.
 It may be shared with other NSW Government agencies, Service NSW or Revenue NSW, for the purpose of pass management or compliance matters.

 If during your pass request you choose to make a donation, your contact details will also be shared with the Foundation for National Parks and Wildlife.

 You have a right to know what information is held about you.
 If you wish to access the parking fee information held by NPWS, you can contact us on 1300 072 757 (13000 PARKS) or firstname.lastname@example.org.

 For more information about privacy at the department, please contact: